Wind in the Willows (1988 film): Plot

 Mole seeks out the advice of Badger, who lives deep inside the Wild Wood, where he's been told never to go since it is a very unsafe place, especially in winter.
 Rat follows Mole to Badger's house and the two animals ask for his help.
 Badger agrees to help out as soon as winter is over, for he and Rat are hibernating animals.
 Spring eventually comes and Badger orders that Toad be kept indoors and away from disastrous driving of motorcars.
 Toad escapes confinement and sets out to find a motorcar; or rather, steal one.
 Toad's crime lands him in prison, and his friends worry about his mysterious disappearance.
-With the help of a young girl named Emma, the gaoler's daughter, Toad manages to escape his cell dressed up as a washer-woman and returns to Toad Hall.
+With the help of a young girl named Emma, the gaoler's daughter, Toad manages to escape his cell dressed up as a washer-woman and returns to Toad Hall, first on a cab ride on a train with the train driver who then throws him out realizing that he is a Toad than a woman, then hitchhikes on a motorcar and eventually meets up with Rat at the river.
 He is shocked by the news that his home has been overtaken by a band of ruthless weasels.
 He and his friends, Rat, Mole, Badger and Otter, cook up a plan to recover Toad's prized home and restore order to the entire community along the riverbank.
 After taking the secret underground passage to Toad Hall, and throwing the weasels out of the mansion, Toad and his friends gather round the table to announce that he no longer has a mania for motorcars.
 However, it is at this moment that he begins to gain an interest in airplanes, as one flies around behind him through the window ending the film.